-Audio input and output connections are made by way of three 25-pin D-subminiature ("D-sub") connectors.
-Located on the Model 58's back panel, the connectors are labeled INPUTS, INSERTS, and OUT-PUTS.
-Three cable harnesses, each with a 25-pin D-sub plug (male) on one end, and the desired connectors on the other end, are necessary.
+Audio signal connections on each Model 58 unit are made by way of three 25-pin D-sub connectors.
+Three cable harnesses, each with a 25-pin D-sub plug (male) on one end and the desired connectors on the other end, are necessary.
 These cable harnesses are not supplied by Studio Technologies.
+Note that our friends in some locations may use the term "loom" instead of harness.